ZoneMinder/zoneminder/README.txt

   specific indicators.

-o     FEATURE - All temporary files such as thumbnail  images, now go in the `images' directory rather than in the specific event directory.
+o     FEATURE - All temporary files such as thumbnail  images, now go in the 'images' directory rather than in the specific event directory.
 They are then periodically removed by zmaudit when over a certain age.
 This means that if you are archiving off event directories you will not end up copying a load  of